|Ker ar Louarn||Self Catering||Saturday||5||11||2|

 Good signal for free wi-fi internet service throughout house and garden.

-South-facing patio has full-sized garden table and chairs to seat 11, and is shaded by the balcony and vine; reclining seats/loungers for sunbathing on garden lawn and balcony; stand alone barbecue in corner of garden; swing and ropes - and plenty of scope for games - for children.
+South-facing patio has full-sized garden table and chairs to seat 11, and is shaded and kept dry by the recently renewed balcony and vine; reclining seats/loungers for sunbathing on garden lawn and balcony; stand alone barbecue in corner of garden; swing and ropes - and plenty of scope for games - for children.

 Parking for up to 4 cars in driveway and under trees; ample room for additional parking just outside on the broad grassy verges of the lane.

 Highly suitable for large groups of family and friends, especially those with or without children who appreciate a quiet area with a large fine safe and sandy beach (but with rock pools and shellfishing at low tide).

 Designed to accommodate wheelchair access on the ground floor.
 Shower includes grab rail but is step-over, not wheel-in.